adibendahan/sqlbeat/README.md

 ## Features

-* Connect to MySQl / Microsoft SQL Server / PostgreSQL and run queries
+* Connect to MySQL / Microsoft SQL Server / PostgreSQL and run queries
  * `single-row` queries will be translated as columnname:value.
  * `two-columns` will be translated as value-column1:value-column2 for each row.
  * `multiple-rows` each row will be a document (with columnname:value) - no DELTA support.